01

 03

-Products can use HTTP or gRPC, and users can switch to Aether when they need local filesystem semantics.
+Products can use HTTP or gRPC, and users can switch to Aether CLI when they need local filesystem semantics.

 04